abdelazizcss/abdelazizcss-portfolio/README.md

 ## About

-This is my professional portfolio showcasing my work, skills, and experience as web dev.
+This is my professional portfolio showcasing my work, skills, and experience as web .

 ## About Me